 NURSING ASSISTANT...is designed to prepare learners for employment in home care agencies, nursing homes, and hospitals.
 Learners are supervised by qualified RNs in classroom, lab, and clinical areas.
 Classes are presented by means of online and face-to-face instruction.
 Lab and clinical activities are scheduled at designated locations in Manitowoc and Sheboygan Counties.
 Upon successful completion, the graduate will be eligible to sit for the State of Wisconsin Nursing Assistant Competency Examination.
 CONDITION: 305431 Nursing Assistant Admission Requirements Met

-WORD 2016 - LEVEL 1...introduces the student to word processing features such as creating, saving, editing, formatting, and printing documents, creating basic diagrams, and applying these concepts to produce usable documents.
-This course is offered in a self-paced format.
+WORD - LEVEL 1...introduces the student to word processing features such as creating, saving, editing, navigating, and formatting the content of multi-page documents.

 HEALTH INFORMATION MANAGEMENT

 Program Number 10-530-4 Associate Degree in Applied Science • Four Terms